 Maybe it’s time for the CIA to clean up its house, and improve its image – and America’s image – in the world.
 It could start by hauling in Graham Fuller for questioning.

-Posted by Kevin Barrett on April 28, 2013, With 6852 Reads Filed under Of Interest.
+Posted by Kevin Barrett on April 28, 2013, With 6935 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.